playframework/playframework/documentation/manual/detailedTopics/assets/Assets.md

 <script src="/assets/javascripts/jquery.js"></script>
 ```

 Note that we don’t specify the first `folder` parameter when we reverse the route.
 This is because our routes file defines a single mapping for the `Assets.at` action, where the `folder` parameter is fixed.
-So it doesn’t need to be specified.
+So it doesn't need to be specified.

 However, if you define two mappings for the `Assets.at` action, like this: